James Ireland Memorial Library

 Our electronic and print journals are listed separately so you may get two hits in the results list for the same title.
 Please note that we don't always have the same coverage in print/electronic and some journals are only available in one format.

 Take the books you would like, and your card, to the self-issue machine and follow the on-screen instructions.
-You will be offered a printed or email receipt with details of return date.
+You will be offered a printed or email receipt with details of the return date.
 Standard loan books can be borrowed for up to 4 weeks (12 weeks for staff and postgraduates).
 Alternatively, please take the items to be borrowed to the JIML Desk, where a member of staff will assist you.

 You can renew the loan period of items up to 5 times unless another reader needs them.
-This can be done online from your Library Account if they are not overdue.
+This can be done from your Library Account if they are not overdue.
 Renewals may also be made in person or by telephone (0141-211-9705).
 If a book has been recalled by another user, you will be contacted via your student email address and asked to return it by a specific date.
 The Short Loan Collection has different loan periods.

 Books may be returned either directly to the JIML or via the University Library, except for short loan items which must be returned to the JIML only.
 Outwith library hours books may be posted in the book return box beside the JIML entrance.
 A fine is charged on late returns.
-More information on fines can be found on our Fines and Charges page.

 JIML Short Loan Collection